cotycrosby/timetracker/README.md

 I built this on python version 2.7.15

 This program tracks time spent on tasks through the command line.
+Storing them in a sqlite database in your current directory.

 To run the program type `python path/to/script/main.py start`